kotamorishi/kotamorishi/README.md

 I am storing the code for my YouTube videos. https://www.youtube.com/channel/UCsgQtIeFObrixeJIYBCi5VQ

-Mainly I store example of "How to use sensor".
+I store example of "How to use sensor" or proof of concepts.
-This repos are basically one-off code (disposable code) that I made just for the purpose.
+These are not really useful and use it your own risk.

-**If you find bugs, please send me a pull request. **
+**If you find bugs, please send me a pull request/how to reproduce. **